babeltrace2-source.ctf.fs(7) — Linux manual page

 • If the timestamp_begin or timestamp_end packet context field

-class exists, but it is not mapped to a clock class, and
+class exists, but it’s not mapped to a clock class, and

 there’s only one clock class at this point in the metadata

-stream, the component maps the field class to this unique
+stream, then the component maps the field class to this unique

 clock class.